xihaoCCC/GMM_and_Expectation_Maximization_Algorithm/README.md

 ## Setup
 This project is developed using Python 3 and Jupyter Notebook.
 Refer to `GMM_EM.ipynb` for the required packages.
-Please make sure your -`threadpoolctl` package has a version > 3.0.0, otherwise model fitting will fail.
+Please make sure your `threadpoolctl` package has a version > 3.0.0, otherwise model fitting will fail.

 ## File Descriptions